 * Why Bulkhead is the only one affected by Dark Energon: all the others have already come into contact with it; it's keeping Megatron alive, Optimus has fought a bunch of Terrorcons and was in the midst of a Dark Energon eruption, Bee directly handled a shard of it in episode 14 and was hit with the stuff in episode 23, and Arcee was infected with it way back in episode 2.

 ** This also helps to explain why Bee recovered from the dark energon effects of Megatron's blast fairly quickly even though he should've gotten sick from it like Raf did.

-*** Well, yeah.
-Arcee and Optimus only had second-hand contact with Dark Energon that was probably diluted with other ssubstances (non-Energon fluids from the zombies, soot and ash from the volcano).
+*** Arcee and Optimus only had second-hand contact with Dark Energon that was diluted with other substances (non-Energon fluids from the zombies, soot and ash from the volcano).
 Bee, however, spent a good portion of an episode with a concentrated amount of undiluted Dark Energon in his hand.

 * The writers have found a way to kill Optimus without breaking their rule that when a characters dies, they stay dead.
 By having Optimus loses his memories as a Prime, and worse yet, join the Decepticons, in effect, Optimus Prime is dead.